-Peugeot 108 (2014)
+Peugeot 108 (2014) Review

-Peugeot 108 (2014): At A Glance
+Peugeot 108 (2014) At A Glance

-- Insurance Groups are between 6–13
+Insurance Groups are between 6–13

-- On average it achieves 75% of the official MPG figure
+On average it achieves 74% of the official MPG figure

-As before the underpinnings of the 108 are shared with Citroen and Toyota counterparts.
+As before, the underpinnings of the 108 are shared with Citroen and Toyota counterparts.
 This time around each car has more individual identity and Peugeot has gone for a sophisticated look, as opposed to the Aygo's aggressive ‘crossed’ front or the Citroen C1’s cuteness.
 The 108 certainly looks more modern and stylish than the old 107.

 The steering could be better, but the 108 is nonetheless at home in town.
 Manoeuvring in narrow streets or in multi-storey car parks is made easier by the light power steering, plus visibility is fairly good thanks to big windows.